LorenzSeufert/CeangalMessenger---Documentation/SRS.md

 ### 3.8 Purchased Components

-n/a
+We only use open-source software so nothing is purchased

 ### 3.9 Interfaces

-TBD

 #### 3.9.1 User Interfaces

-TBD
+The interaction with the user is provided through the Electron application.

 #### 3.9.2 Hardware Interfaces

-TBD
+(n/a)

 #### 3.9.3 Software Interfaces

-TBD
+We want to use a REST API to communicate between client and backend server.

 #### 3.9.4 Communications Interfaces

-TBD
+(n/a)

 ### 3.10 Licensing Requirements

-TBD
+(n/a)

 ### 3.11 Legal, Copyright and other Notices

+The logo is licensed to the Ceangal Messenger Team.
 We do not take responsibilty for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards

-TBD
+We will follow the standard code conventions for JavaScript and Kotlin.

 ## 4. Supporting Information